Crompulence/CPL_APP_LAMMPS-DEV/README.md

     echo "/path/to/lammps/directory/" > CODE_INST_DIR

-Next, source the SOURCME.sh file.
-NB this is the SOURCEME.sh file which sits inside CPL_APP_LAMMPS-DEV and is different to the other SOURCEME.sh files which sit inside cpl-library and CPL_APP_OPENFOAM.
+Next, source the SOURCEME.sh file.
+NB this is the SOURCEME.sh file which sits inside the CPL_APP_LAMMPS-DEV directory and is different to the other two SOURCEME.sh files which sit inside the directories cpl-library and CPL_APP_OPENFOAM.

     $  source SOURCEME.sh